4,000 Montgomery County seniors will soon be vaccinated

 Senior residents either on the county’s COVID-19 vaccine waitlist or the office for the aging waitlist will be the first in line to get the shot.
 “I really truly feel we can get to the end of March and have that waitlist wiped out and that’s the goal for our team and that’s the goal,” says Ossenfort.

-“I hear the seniors on the phone they’re thinking us and it’s bringing tears to their eyes that they’re able to get this vaccine.
-It’s a really rewarding experience to hear how happy they are that they’re able to do this because it’s been so frustrating for so long,” says David Jordan, Executive Director, Montgomery County Office for the Aging.
+“I hear the seniors on the phone.
+They’re thanking us, and it’s bringing tears to their eyes that they’re able to get this vaccine.
+It’s a really rewarding experience to hear how happy they are that they’re able to do this because it’s been so frustrating for so long,” says David Jordan, the Executive Director, of the Montgomery County Office for the Aging.

 For senior residents who still need to book a vaccine appointment, you can call the county’s office for aging and can call them after-hours too at (518) 843-2300.